 In recent years he has sung Pane in Cavalli's La Calisto, Cesare and Tolomeo in Giulio Cesare, Farnace in Mozart's Mitridate, Prince Orlofsky in Die Fledermaus, Gluck's Orpheus, the Sorceress in Dido and Aeneas, the title role of Siroe in Hasse's opera of the same name and Ruggiero in Alcina, among others.

-Nicholas is on the DVD recording of Akhnaten singing the title role (Orange Mountain Music), the Spirit in Dido and Aeneas (2015, Outhère Music) and with the Canadian early music ensemble ¡Sacabuche! seen in performances of unpublished works of the Italian Baroque (ATMA Classique).
-As an active concert soloist, he has sung in prestigious venues such as Carnegie Hall, Merkin Hall, Avery Fischer Hall, the Moscow Philharmonic and the Bozar in Brussels.
-Mr. Tamagna was the first winner of the first Nico Castel International Mastersinger competition.
-In 2011 he won the 2nd jury prize in the Arkadi Foundation's opera competition.
+Nicholas can be seen on DVD recording in the title role of Akhnaten (Orange Mountain Music), the Spirit in Dido and Aeneas (2015, Outhère Music), and with the Canadian early music ensemble ¡Sacabuche! in performances of unpublished works of the Italian Baroque (ATMA Classique).
+As an active concert soloist, he has sung at prestigious venues such as Carnegie Hall, Merkin Hall, Avery Fischer Hall, the Moscow Philharmonic and the Bozar in Brussels.
+Mr. Tamagna was the first prize winner of the inaugural Nico Castel International Mastersinger Competition.
+In 2011 he won the 2nd Jury Prize of the Arkadi Foundation Opera Competition.

 Nicholas Tamagna sings operatic roles and concerts under renowned conductors such as George Petrou, Harry Bicket, Vincent Dumestre, Jory Vinikour, Christopher Moulds, Erin Helyard and David Bates.
 Nicholas Tamagna has many exciting projects planned in the coming years, including CD recording, opera and concert touring projects.